kyverno/website/CONTRIBUTING.md

 ### Submit a Pull Request

-Find an [open issues](https://github.com/kyverno/kyverno/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and indicate interest.
+Find [open issues](https://github.com/kyverno/kyverno/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and indicate interest.

 1.  **Fork the Kyverno repo:**

-Head over to project repository on github and click the **"Fork"** button.
+Head over to project repository on GitHub and click the **"Fork"** button.
 With the forked copy, you can try new ideas and implement changes to the project.

 2.  **Clone the repository to your device:**

-To clone this repository, copy the link of below, paste it in your device terminal and replace the _YOUR-GITHUB-ID_ with your Github ID.
+To clone this repository, copy the link of below, paste it in your device terminal and replace the _YOUR-GITHUB-ID_ with your GitHub ID.

 ```
 $ git clone https://github.com/{YOUR-GITHUB-ID}/website kyverno-website/ --recurse-submodules